Why You Should Optimize Your WordPress Database

-In short, a goal of web performance optimization is to polish your website in such a way that will coincide with the requirements of the users who click on your page.
-In other words, good web optimization leads you to more conversions and lower bounce rate.
+In short, the goal of web performance optimization is to polish your website in such a way that will coincide with the requirements of the users who click on your page.
+In other words, good web optimization leads you to more conversions and a lower bounce rate.

 What is a WordPress database?

 If you own a website that is powered by WordPress, then you also have a WordPress database for it.
 A WordPress database is a place that stores all data of your website, i.e. your pages, posts, comments, your theme and plugin settings, and so on.